DB2 Tutorial

 This example uses the NOT LIKE operator to find books whose title does not contain the word Programming:

-SELECT title FROM books WHERE title NOT LIKE '%Programming%' ORDER BY title;
+title NOT LIKE '%Programming%'

 Here is the result set: